Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Estimation and Confidence Intervals

 \subsubsection{Dependence on time horizon}

-As the time horizon $t^\ast$ increases, the system moves along the $(w,z)$-plane trajectories in Fig.~\ref{fig:G_contours_tstar_paths}.
+As the time horizon $t^\ast$ increases, the system moves along the $(w,z)$-plane trajectories in Figure~\ref{fig:G_contours_tstar_paths}.
 When the growth rate is negative ($\mu<0$), extinction risk shows a characteristic pattern.
 Even if near-term extinction is highly unlikely, extending the horizon eventually brings the trajectory to the line $w=0$, which corresponds to the zone of maximal uncertainty, at which point the CI widens substantially.
 Beyond this point, uncertainty decreases again as extinction becomes virtually certain at longer horizons.
-By contrast, when the growth rate is positive ($\mu>0$), the trajectory does not cross $w=0$, extinction risk remains small across horizons, and the CIs remain uniformly tight.
+By contrast, when the growth rate is positive ($\mu>0$), the trajectory does not cross $w=0$, so any increase in uncertainty is small; in the representative example shown here, extinction risk remains small across horizons and the CIs remain uniformly tight.
 Numerical values are provided in Table~\ref{tab:ciwidth_vs_tstar_SI}.